psto/stojanow.com/src/content/essays/ask-for-forgiveness-and-radiate-intent.md

 category: posts
 tags: posts advice strategy intent forgiveness
 image: "../../assets/posts/Return_of_the_Prodigal_Son.jpg"
-imageAlt: "Rembrandt's Return of the Prodigal Son"
+imageAlt: "Return of the Prodigal Son by Rembrandt"
 ---

 [Elizabeth Ayer in her great post takes issue](https://medium.com/@ElizAyer/dont-ask-forgiveness-radiate-intent-d36fd22393a3) with the common [advice attributed to Grace Hopper](https://quoteinvestigator.com/2018/06/19/forgive/): “It’s better to beg forgiveness than ask permission”.